-That being said, there is hope for many who have gone through alcohol dependency to regain much of their mental, physical, and emotional health again through treatment and recovery programs.
+That being said, there is hope for many who have gone through alcohol dependency to regain much of their mental, physical, and emotional health again through sobriety.

-There have been many studies done on the effects of alcohol on the brain, and there are many ongoing studies and a lot of research still happening today.
-One report published by the NIH shows that many people, after not drinking for several months, experience a partial correction of structural changes done to the brain.
-After 5-7 years of complete abstinence from alcohol, the healing continues, with the most prominent changes to the brain restored to what they were before.
-Nonetheless, studies show that while the majority of the damage can, and is healed, not every change that occurred is completely remitted over time.
+Many studies have been done on the effects of alcohol on the brain, and there are many ongoing studies and a lot of research still happening today.
+Many people, after not drinking for several months, experience a partial correction of structural changes done to the brain.
+After 5-7 years of complete abstinence from alcohol, the healing continues, with the most prominent changes to the brain restored to what they were before, according to a report published by the NIH.
+Nonetheless, while most damage is healed, not every change that occurred is completely remitted over time.

 Part of what can make it so difficult to pinpoint an exact timeline for when and how much damage is restored are the numerous factors at play.
-Gender, genetics, length of abuse and consumption are all varying factors that may give clues as to when the brain will be restored.
-But with all of these factors varying from one person to the next, most studies show basic timelines and approximations based on the research and knowledge they currently have.
+Gender, genetics, length of misuse, and consumption are all varying factors that may explain when the brain will be restored.
+But with all of these factors varying from one person to the next, most studies show basic timelines and approximations based on the research and knowledge.

-The factors that go into resolving heart issues related to alcohol abuse are similar to the timeline for healing the brain, but studies have seen a pattern in most heart problem cases.
-A happy combination of abstaining from alcohol, a healthy diet, regular exercise, and stress management means that much of the damage that has been done to the cardiovascular system may be reversed within the first year of recovery.
-On the other hand, it’s also noted that a complete reversal of all heart damage is not fully restored over time, and that after the first year of abstaining, any resolving of damage done slows down.
+The factors that go into resolving heart issues related to alcohol misuse are similar to the timeline for healing the brain.
+Still, studies have seen a pattern in most heart problem cases.
+A happy combination of abstaining from alcohol, a healthy diet, regular exercise, and stress management means that much of the damage that has been done to the cardiovascular system may be reversed within the first year of sobriety.
+On the other hand, it’s also noted that a complete reversal of all heart damage is not fully restored over time and that after the first year of abstaining, any resolving of damage done slows down.

 The damage done to one’s liver can be quite dangerous, as the liver is responsible for eliminating waste products and any other toxic substances in the body.
-Alcohol is metabolized before other substances by the liver, and when one consumes an excessive amount, it leads to the liver over-working itself to process it, leading to scar tissue and, in time, cirrhosis.
+Alcohol is metabolized before other substances by the liver.
+When one consumes an excessive amount, it leads to the liver over-working itself to process it, leading to scar tissue and, in time, cirrhosis.

-The earlier one can get treatment for alcohol dependency and stop drinking, the less damage to the liver there will be and the easier it is to recover.
-That being said, for those who develop cirrhosis as a result of the damage done to the liver, a liver transplant may unfortunately be the only option to regain liver health.
+The earlier one can stop drinking and get treatment for alcohol dependency, if needed, the less damage to the liver there will be and the easier it is to recover.
+That being said, for those who develop cirrhosis due to the damage done to the liver, a liver transplant may, unfortunately, be the only option to regain liver health.

-It can be extremely hard to determine an exact timeline of when social issues, such as family estrangement, job loss, and education, can be resolved, as there are an incredible number of variables involved, but one thing is clear: the longer a person abstains from alcohol, and the more invested one is in a treatment or recovery program, the better chance he or she has at improving their social life.
+It can be tough to determine an exact timeline of when social issues, such as family estrangement, job loss, and education, can be resolved, as there is an incredible number of variables involved.
+Still, one thing is clear: the longer a person abstains from alcohol, and the more invested one is in a treatment or recovery program, the better chance they have at improving their social life.
 The amount of time it can take for people to accept the changes and to move on from the past is different from person to person, but many have and continue to move forward and accept the past while not letting it dictate their future.

-There are many health risks involved with abusing alcohol, especially the longer one abuses it.
+There are many health risks involved with misusing alcohol, especially the longer one misuses it.
 A lot of damage can be done to both the body and the brain, leading to some pretty uncomfortable side effects.
-However, research has shown that by adhering to a good, solid treatment plan that works for the individual’s needs, and staying involved in a recovery program and then community therein, a person can regain much of both their mental and physical health while continuing to abstain from alcohol.
+However, research has shown that by adhering to a good, solid recovery plan that works for an individual’s needs and staying involved in a recovery program and then community therein, a person can regain much of their mental and physical health while continuing to abstain from alcohol.